Basic Linux Commands

 mkdir can take one or more directory names as its arguments.

-When providing only the directory name, without the full path, it will be created in the current working directory.
+If the argument is a directory name, without the full path, the new directory is created in the current working directory.

 mkdir -p Projects/linuxize.com/src/assets/images